Aenvis/Aenvis/README.md

 🏢 I work as a backend software developer in .NET technologies.

-😎 I know .NET technologies, C++, Python, Kotlin and I'm currently learning React, Rust and about LLMs.
+😎 I am familiar with .NET, C++, Python, Kotlin and I'm currently learning React, Rust and about LLMs.

 🎮 I’m interested in video games, programming, sports, fantasy, anime/manga.